tspoon4/famicart/README.md

 CHR-RAM read/write technically mirrors Palette RAM indices but this has not been extensively tested.
 ### Component packing
-Packing is loose and PCB surface use can be improved to reduce costs and fit in a cartrige package.
+Packing is loose and PCB surface use can be improved to reduce costs and fit in a cartridge case.
 Vias close to the cartridge connectors might be saved by leveraging memory chip pads.
 ### CHR-RAM banks instead of PRG-RAM
 I've made the choice to implement banking on PRG-RAM instead of CHR-RAM.